-Teaching & Quality Management
+Teaching and Quality Management

 Combining excellent research with excellent teaching – that is the aspiration of TUM.
 Teaching at our university is carried out according to the highest didactic and technical standards, oriented towards learning objectives and competency.
-In this way, students are introduced to scientific thinking and research in the best possible way.

 Here you will find an overview of the didactic principles on which teaching at TUM is based, as well as assistance in designing courses and examinations.